peake100/rogerRabbit-go/README.md

 **NOTE:**

-This library is not meant to supplant streadway/amqp (Roger, Rabbit is built on top of it!), but an extension with quality of life features.
+Roger, Rabbit is not meant to supplant streadway/amqp (We build on  top of it!), but an extension with quality-of-life features.
 Roger, Rabbit would not be possible without the amazing groundwork laid down by streadway/amqp.

 Goals
 -----

 The goals of the Roger, Rabbit package are as follows:

-- **Offer a Drop-in Replacement for streadway/amqp**: APIs may be extended (adding fields to `amqp.Config` or additional methods to `*amqp.Channel`, for instance) but must not break existing code unless absolutely necessary.
+- **Offer a Drop-in Replacement for streadway/amqp**: API's may be extended (adding fields to `amqp.Config` or additional methods to `*amqp.Channel`, for instance) but must not break existing code unless absolutely necessary.